-How should I store azathioprine?
+How should I store mycophenolate?

-This medicine does not require special storage conditions.
+This medicine does not generally require special storage conditions.
 For safety, all medicines should be kept out of the reach and sight of children.

-How do I give azathioprine tablets to my pet?
+How do I give mycophenolate tablets to my pet?

-Disposable gloves should be worn at all times when handling and administering this drug.
-Try to disguise the tablets in a small amount of a strongly flavoured food that your pet likes.
-If this is not possible then the tablet(s) can be placed carefully on the back of the pet's tongue and their mouth held closed until the entire dose has been swallowed.
-Please consult your vet before doing this as they may be able to offer some practical tips to avoid handling the drug.
-Faeces, urine and saliva from dogs taking azathioprine may contain small traces of the drug.
-Therefore, do not allow your pet to lick your skin (including hands and face) and make sure they go to the toilet well away from other pets and from people.
+Disposable gloves should be worn at all times when handling and administering mycophenolate tablets.
+Disguise the tablets in a small quantity of strongly flavoured food that your pet likes.
+Faeces, urine and saliva from dogs taking mycophenolate may contain small traces of the drug; therefore, do not allow your dog to lick your skin and make sure your dog urinates and defecates away from other dogs and people.
 Wear disposable gloves when picking up faeces in bags.
 Dispose of faeces in domestic waste.

-How long will my pet need to take azathioprine?
+How long will my pet need to take mycophenolate?

 Your vet will advise you on the length of time for which you will need to give this medicine.
-This may vary between patients but it is likely to be a long time.
-Unused tablets and empty containers should be returned to your veterinary practice for safe disposal.
+This may vary between patients.
+It is important that you complete the course of mycophenolate even if your pet seems to be well.
+If your pet is still unwell at the end of the course then you should see your vet as soon as possible.